By Sterling McGinn

 The main portion of the school building will also be connected to the school annex.
 “We the students, or anyone else, wouldn’t have to walk outside, or go through four different doors to go out there,” said WTCS freshman Gregory.

-Other improvements and upgrades include: improvement of student technology, removal of asbestos, and a new office space.
+Other improvements and upgrades include: improvement of student technology, commercial asbestos removal Brisbane, and a new office space.

 Construction will begin in May of 2022 following the close of the school year.
 “We have a lot of work to do to ensure the return on their investment are quality members of tomorrow’s world,” declared McKee.